-Becoming a succesful independent learner is essential if you want to achieve good marks at university.
+Becoming a successful independent learner is essential if you want to achieve good marks at university.
 This means taking responsibility for your own workload; being motivated to learn, managing your time and reflecting on your progress.

 In this section you will find insights into different aspects of independent learning as well as practical advice on making it work for you.